zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/psft-env/psft-env.md

     ![](./images/pts.png "")

-10. After the environment up and running, you can perform a variety of actions on the environment by using the Related Actions button corresponding to each environment.
+11. After the environment up and running, you can perform a variety of actions on the environment by using the Related Actions button corresponding to each environment.

+  Cloning is a popular feature for Cloud Manager.
+Trial accounts don't have enough resources to accomodate a cloned environment.
+Please switch to a paid account for that feature.

   ![](./images/e11.png "")